Puerto Madero, Buenos Aires, Argentina

 Galerías Pacífico is a shopping centre in Buenos Aires, Argentina, located at the intersection of Florida Street and Córdoba Avenue.

 Like the Bon Marché in Paris, at the end of the 19th century, Francisco Seeber and Emilio Bunge created the Bon Marché Argentino.
 A place that would offer the latest expressions of world fashion.
 Thus was born an imposing architectural work, with intersecting streets, glass vaults and a spacious and elegant central dome.

-After the economic crisis of 1890, in 1908, a construction sector was sold to the Buenos Aires al Pacífico railway.
+In 1908, a construction sector was sold to the Buenos Aires al Pacífico railway.
 In 1945 the architects Jorge Aslan and Héctor Ezcurra planned the remodeling of the building, separating the shopping gallery from the railway offices and including the murals in the central dome.

 In 1989, the building was declared a National Historic Monument and later, it was handed over to Galerías Pacífico S.A. and on May 18, 1992, the magnificent Commercial and Cultural Center was inaugurated.